NASA-IMPACT/csdap-cumulus/README.md

 ### Destroying a Deployment

-**DANGER:** This should be used only in the event that you need to completely destroy a deployment, _incudling all related data_.
+**DANGER:** This should be used only in the event that you need to completely destroy a deployment, _including all related data_.
 Typically, this should be used only when removing a development deployment, particularly when a team member leaves the team: